GeetRakala/SDRG/DOCUMENTATION.md

 ## 7. Step 3: Local Graph Repair (`smart_utilities.cpp`)

-A significant amount of development effort went into ensuring the "Smart" algorithm maintains a consistent graph state after local updates.
-Since we do not rebuild the graph from scratch, we must manually repair the local topology.
+The "Smart" algorithm requires careful bookkeeping to maintain a consistent graph state after local updates.
+The following utility functions handle this.

 ### 1. `updateAllEdgeDistancesFromNode`
 **Problem**: When a node's moment $h_i$ changes (or is decimated), the effective distances to *all* its neighbors change.